Halliday Sutherland

-Halliday Gibson Sutherland (1882–1960) was a Scottish medical doctor, writer, opponent of eugenics and the producer of Britain's first public health education cinema film in 1911.
+Halliday Gibson Sutherland (24 June 1882 – 9 April 1960) was a Scottish medical doctor, writer, public-health pioneer, and outspoken critic of eugenics and neo-Malthusian population theory.
+Trained at the University of Edinburgh, he became known for his early work in tuberculosis prevention and treatment, including producing The Story of John M’Neil (1911), which is considered to be Britain’s first public-health education film.
+Sutherland’s medical career included running tuberculosis dispensaries, developing open-air treatment programmes for children, and publishing widely on public health.

+A prolific author, Sutherland wrote both medical and autobiographical works, and he became a prominent figure in public debates over birth control and eugenics in the early 20th century.
+His opposition to the eugenics movement culminated in the notable libel action Stopes v Sutherland (1923), in which Marie Stopes sued him over his criticism of her birth-control clinic.
+Sutherland prevailed in the House of Lords, and the case remains an important episode in the history of medical ethics and reproductive politics.

+Later in life, Sutherland travelled widely and continued writing, producing accounts of social conditions in Britain and Ireland, including early commentaries on mother-and-baby homes and institutional care.
+His work reflects a lifelong commitment to public health, social justice, and the belief that poverty arose from social and economic conditions rather than hereditary defects.

 Private life

 Halliday Sutherland was born in Glasgow, Scotland on 24 June 1882, the son of John Francis Sutherland and his wife, Jane MacKay, daughter of John MacKay, a Free Church minister in Caithness.
 His father was physician to HM Prisons at the time of his birth, and later Depute Commissioner in Lunacy for Scotland.
 The family lived at 19 Roslea Drive in Glasgow. then moved to Edinburgh around 1895, living at 4 Merchiston Bank Avenue, close to the Edinburgh Asylum at Craig House.
 By 1905 the family were living at 3 Moston Terrace in the Mayfield district.

 Halliday was educated at High School of Glasgow and Merchiston Castle School in Edinburgh.
 Shortly after the First World War he became a Roman Catholic.
 In 1920 he married Muriel Fitzpatrick.
 They lived at 5 Stafford Terrace Kensington in London and had six children.
 He died aged 77 in the Hospital of St John and St Elizabeth, St Marylebone, London on 19 April 1960.